+MRT 210

-MRT 210 ROV PILOTING -2) Normally Offe ered: SU -
+Normally Offered: SU

 This course is a hands-on introduction course in piloting underwater Remotely Operated Vehicles (ROV).
 Students will have the opportunity to launch, pilot, navigate, and recover an actual ROV.
 They will be trained on the basic operations of small observation class ROVs to the large work class ROVs used in deep ocean work.